 - 1/4 teaspoon pepper

-- 1 cup fresh spinach leaves, cut into strips
+- 1 cup fresh spinach leaves, cut as desired

 - 5 teaspoons shredded Parmesan cheese